nathanrusselldev/cellar3dredux/README.md

 This is a 'clean shot' version of cellar3d which contains components of the microservices I developed to plug into the final version of cellar3d for go live.
 There will be additional functionality added during the dev process, which includes collating the microservices.

+Code will be added in an interative way and built up slowly.

 Phase 1 of dev: DB structure, including apollo server and graphql.
 Phase 2 of dev: working on query strucuture including metrics and all CRUD operations Phase 3 of dev: working on front end.